Tuesday - Friday: 10:30 am - 6:00 pm

 Our main focus is twofold — control the unwanted pet population and do the best for the animals that we receive here.
 The goal of our adoption program is to find suitable homes for healthy and well-adjusted homeless pets.
 Matching a potential owner to a pet is determined by wants, care capabilities, and the potential pet's requirements to ensure a healthy and happy life.
 To make certain that we've helped to make a good match, we adhere to the following adoption procedures:

 Before adopting a pet from the FSAC & SPCA, you can complete an adoption application which will provide information about your lifestyle, and where the pet will be living.
-Prior to the approval, homes/property may require an inspection when it concerns fighting breeds, or communities that have high traffic.
+Prior to the approval, homes/property may require an inspection.
 This is for the protection and safety of both the animal and the local community in which it will live.
-Please be aware that NO HOLDS can be placed on an animal until you have done a meet & greet with the animal, filled out an application and paid a hold fee.
+Please be aware that NO HOLDS can be placed on an animal until you have done a meet & greet with the animal, and filled out an application.

 We have the right to refuse any adoption we do not feel is in the best interest of the animal.
 Individuals who want to adopt must be at least 18 years of age.